 Darts is a popular game for so many years.
 Before start playing sometimes it may cross your mind that what weight darts should I use?
 In fact, both heavy and light darts are out there.
-In this article, I will discuss about them and clear your idea about it.
+In this article, I will discuss about them and clear your idea about them.

 Now the maximum allowed arrow according to the rules is 50 g (grams).
 In the past, players have used wooden darts, but nowadays, they have started using tungsten darts.